 The good news is that more and more tools are becoming available on the market that can assist manufacturers in the various tasks that they need to carry out, and, more importantly, have interfaces that are compatible with those of other tools.
 The best tools are the ones that are both manufacturer-independent and that support a wide range of different systems.
 The data management and version control software system versiondog is one such example of a software that is optimized for automation systems regardless of manufacturer.

-The Industrial Internet of Things places great demands on technology, infrastructure and the ability of today’s maintenance departments!
+The Industrial Internet of Things places great demands on technology, infrastructure, and the ability of today’s maintenance departments!
 Is your company prepared for these challenges?
-Make our Industrial Internet of Things quick check and find out!
+Take our Industrial Internet of Things quick test and find out.